Performed on the foyers

 Scriabin’s Symphony Fourth Symphony, The Poem of Ecstasy, depicts a cosmic spirit’s assent into consciousness, the ‘joy of liberated action, a divine play of worlds’ according to the composer.
 The piece seems to alternate between slow, unhurried languor and striving energy, all based around the composer’s new modes of tonality giving the end product an ethereal sense of musical mysticism.

-The concert begins on the foyers with a performance of David Lang's Public Domain, directly followed by Phlippe Manoury's Ring whilst the audience members take their seats in the hall.
+The concert begins on the foyers with a performance of David Lang's Public Domain, directly followed by Philippe Manoury's Ring whilst the audience members take their seats in the hall.